Shopify/maintenance_tasks/README.md

 end
 ```

-In some cases, you may have no use for a cursor (e.g. iterating over some
+In some cases, you may have no use for a cursor (e.g. taking items off a queue
-collection until it is empty), in which case your Enumerator may yield `nil`
+until it is empty), in which case your Enumerator may yield `nil`
 cursors (i.e. pairs of `[item, nil]`).

 ```ruby